 Click on icon to launch FMIS / PCBAds.
 This will launch the Web Interface of the new CFO Citrix.

-Log into the new Web Interface with your existing domain credentials.
+Log into the new Web Interface with your existing FMIS domain credentials.
+The user name would start with the letter U and the second set would be your region.

 First time logging in, the system will request the user to change their domain password.